farkhan777/Rocket-Launcher-Server/README.md

 4. In the terminal, run: `npm install`

 ## Running the Project
+1. Change cors origin in app.js from "http://108.136.237.66:5000" to "http://localhost:3000"

-1. In the terminal, run: `npm start`
+2. In the terminal, run: `npm start`
-2. Browse to the mission control frontend at [localhost:3000](http://localhost:3000) and schedule an interstellar launch!
+3. Browse to the mission control frontend at [localhost:3000](http://localhost:3000) and schedule an interstellar launch!

 ## Docker